jjeyanthan/HeapViewer/README.md

 > [!WARNING]
-> Printing the heap state at each instruction is VERY SLOW due to usage of PTRACE_SINGLESTEP.
-Do not use it on medium/large binary !
+> Printing the heap state at each instruction is VERY SLOW due to the usage of PTRACE_SINGLESTEP.
+Do not use on medium/large binary !

 ## Installation